ras52/bootstrap/stage-1/README.txt

 Jcc statements.
 These two tasks were particularly prone to introduce errors as the code was modified, perhaps to correct some error found during testing.
-Keeping all of the offsets and sizes updated proved rather more onerous than manually convertible the assembly language into hexadecimal values.
+Keeping all of the offsets and sizes updated proved rather more onerous than manually converting the assembly language into hexadecimal values.

 Therefore stage 1 adds two new tools, unhexl and elfify, to handle